Luceafărul (poem): Communist peak and aftermath

 Hyperion remained important as a cultural symbol within the Romanian diaspora, which had published its first edition.
 In the late 1940s, Eliade and Virgil Ierunca founded their own Luceafărul as an anti-communist journal in Paris.
 Another exile, Paul Celan, reportedly introduced his Austrian friend Ingeborg Bachmann to Eminescu's poem—its core themes were discovered by critics in Bachmann's novel Malina (1971).
 In the Moldavian SSR, where Eminescu was being reclaimed for Moldovan literature, references to the message of Luceafărul were toned down due to Soviet censorship.
 In 1954, Vasile Coroban introduced it is a "political poem"; the following year, it was only allowed 25 pages in the Eminescu monograph put out by Constantin Popovici, which awarded 70 pages to the "revolutionary" verse in "Emperor and Proletarian".
 The poem still had a cult readership among the Romanians of that area, where, in 1974, Gheorghe Vrabie contributed a set of illustrations in aquatint and eau-forte.
-The Soviet republic also hosted a Luceafărul Theatre and produced a feature film of the same name, directed by Emil Loteanu.
-Starring Vasile Zubcu-Codreanu in the title role, it is famous as the only Eminescu biopic.
+The Soviet republic also hosted a Luceafărul Theater and produced a feature film of the same name, directed by Emil Loteanu.
+Starring Vasile Zubcu-Codreanu in the title role, it is the only Eminescu biopic.
 In 1983, the poem also inspired Loteanu to write the script for a ballet, with music by Eugen Doga.
 Alexa Ispas, a Romanian expatriate in Scotland, adapted the poem into a theatrical play, performed in English at Govanhill Baths (2014).